ansible-collections/dellemc.os9/docs/roles.rst

 Interface role
 --------------

 The `os9_interface <https://github.com/ansible-collections/dellemc.os9/blob/master/roles/os9_interface/README.md>`_ role facilitates the configuration of interface attributes.
-It supports the configuration of administrative state, description, MTU, IP address, IP helper, and port mode.
+It supports the configuration of administrative state, description, MTU, IP address, IP helper, suppress_ra and port mode.

 LAG role
 --------

 The `os9_lag <https://github.com/ansible-collections/dellemc.os9/blob/master/roles/os9_lag/README.md>`_ role facilitates the configuration of link aggregation group (LAG) attributes, and supports the creation and deletion of a LAG and its member ports.
-It also supports the configuration of type (static/dynamic), hash scheme, and minimum required link.
+It also supports the configuration of an interface type (static/dynamic) and minimum required link.

 LLDP role